2600hz/make-busy/README.md

 MakeBusy comprises of 4 Docker images: makebusy, makebusy-fs-auth, makebusy-fs-pbx and makebusy-fs-carrier, where makebusy-fs-* are automated FreeSwitch images (what, in turn, are based on kazoo/freeswitch docker image).

+## How to write tests

+Please see a brief (but yet complete) [HOWTO](doc/HOWTO.md).

 ## How to run tests

+### File structure

+Tests are supposed to reside in tests/KazooTests/Applications folder, grouped by application (like Callflow) to test.
+Each test file is supposed to test one exact feature.

+### TestCase setup and caching

+Each defined TestCase defines a number of Kazoo entities.
+When a test file is run it checks the Kazoo for entities to be defined first, starting from TestAccount, and if they are, the test environment will be loaded from Kazoo, instead of creating it.
+You can alter this by defining shell enviroment variable CLEAN.

 ### Environemt variables